q-viper/q-viper.github.io/_posts/2020-06-05-convolutional-neural-networks-from-scratch-on-python.md

         self.delta[self.output == 0] = 0
 ```

-* Some of parameters like `weights`, `biases` are actually not available on the Dropout layer but I am using this for the sake of simplicity while working with stack of layers.
+* Some of the parameters like `weights`, `biases` are actually not available on the Dropout layer but I am using this for the sake of simplicity while working with a stack of layers.
-* The input shape and output shape of Dropout layer will be same, what differs is the value.
+* The input shape and output shape of the Dropout layer will be the same, what differs is the value.
 Where some will be set to 0 i.e forgotten randomly.
 * The method `apply_activation` performs the dropout operation.
-    * The easier way is to first convert it to 1d vector(by numpy's `flatten`) and take random indices from given probability.
+    * The easier way is to first convert it to a 1d vector(by NumPy's `flatten`) and take random indices from a given probability.
-    * Then we set the element of those random indices to 0 and return the reshaped new array as output of this layer.
+    * Then we set the element of those random indices to 0 and return the reshaped new array as the output of this layer.
 * The method `backpropagate` performs the backpropagation operation on error.
-     * We set delta to `0` if the recent output of this layer is 0, else leave as it is.
+     * We set the delta to `0` if the recent output of this layer is 0, else leave it as it is.
-* Note:- In testing phase, forward propagation will be different.
-Entire activation is reduced by factor.
-So we are also giving a train parameter to `apply_activation`.
+* Note:- In the testing phase, forward propagation will be different.
+Entire activation is reduced by a factor.
+So we are also giving a training parameter to `apply_activation`.

 <b> Lets test our class:-</b>